 What happens if it rains on our day?

-For heavy to torrential rain you can have your groups and couple portraits taken back inside the Register Office.
-The waiting area with its red staircase and black and white floor tiles work well as backdrops.
+For heavy to torrential rain you can have your groups and couple portraits taken back inside Woolwich Town Hall.
+The main Hall with its red staircase works well as a backdrop.

 Greenwich wedding photographer Woolwich Town Hall - one of my favourite places to take wedding photographs.
 Jen and Kieran chose the stunning Greenwich Register Office based inside Woolwich Town Hall and married in the Edwardian ceremony room.
 The main Victoria Hall...